 Yearly well-woman visits are important and should include discussions of your health habits and family history, setting health goals and scheduling or receiving screenings or necessary exams.
-Screening would include blood pressure, cholesterol, cervical cancer and others.
+Screening would include blood pressure, cholesterol, cervical cancer, and others.

 HOW TO OBSERVE #WomensCheckupDay

 U.S. Department of Health and Human Services promotes National Women’s Checkup Day and is part of National Women’s Health Week.
 For more information, visit women’s health.gov.

 11 May 2020

 10 May 2021

-May 9, 2022
+9 May 2022

 13 May 2024